-I can talk about this now, and I’ll start by saying Tom is a very good driver.
+I can talk about this now, driving a rental car in the UK.
+I’ll start by saying Tom is a very good driver.
 And I am a very good navigator.
 I can read a map, have a good sense of direction, and am good at planning routes, scenic or otherwise.
 But things are different here in the UK and in the Republic of Ireland, and I’m not just talking about driving on the left.
 For both driver and passenger, I offer these true stories and tidbits of advice.

-When reserving a car in Ireland, DO accept the insurance coverage.
+When renting a car in Ireland, DO accept the insurance coverage.
 Even your fancy-pants credit card probably won’t cover it.

 Drive left and keep left.
 But not too far left.
 Hedges don’t do damage, but stone walls might.